URBAN OPTIKS IS AN ESSENTIAL BUSINESS AND IS OPEN DURING THE STAY-AT-HOME ORDER

 - Upon arrival for in-person exams, patients are asked to wait in the “outside waiting room.”

-- Patients are escorted directly into the exam room by the doctor.
+- Patients are escorted directly into the exam room by the doctor after having their temperature checked and washing their hands.

 - Doctors wear N-95 masks while in-person exams are being conducted.
-Protective shields are worn for up-close patient contact when necessary.
+Face shields and gloves are worn for up-close patient contact when necessary.

 - Protective shields are installed on diagnostic equipment to limit face-to-face exposure between patient and doctor.

-- Sanitizing of exam equipment and surfaces takes place in front of the patient.
+- Sanitizing of exam equipment and surfaces take place in front of the patient.

 - All frames handled by patients or staff members are thoroughly sanitized before being returned to the shelves.

 - Patients are encouraged to use Urban Optiks on-line virtual storefront to begin “shopping” for new frames.
-Patient’s favorite selections submitted through the website are pulled prior to the scheduled in-person visit to reduce the amount of physical time spent in the retail space.
+Patients may submit their “favorite frame” selections via an online form on the website.
+They will be pulled and available to try-on for the in-person visit to reduce the amount of physical time spent in the retail space.